When actors and actresses have to bulk up for big movie roles, they rarely go it alone.

 Remember the scene in the original Star Wars movie when the Death Stars destroys Alderaan?

-If you look closely, you’ll see that the space station’s super laser works by focussing multiple laser beams into a single, more powerful beam that can destroy a planet.
+If you look closely, you’ll see that the space station’s super laser works by focusing multiple laser beams into a single, more powerful beam that can destroy a planet.

 That’s how an accountability partner works – they help you to focus your efforts so you can have the biggest possible impact.
 Although they won’t help you to blow up a planet.